Jeff Pegues

 Prior to joining CBS News, Pegues was a reporter for WABC-TV in New York City.
 He received numerous Emmy Awards during his nearly ten-year run (2003-2013) at WABC-TV.
 Pegues is credited with bringing the story of David Goldman and his international fight for his son into the headlines.
 Pegues has also been recognized for his outstanding reporting at the height of Superstorm Sandy.
 As the storm crashed into New York City he reported on the rising flood water and spreading fires in Queens.
 In 2005, he reported on Hurricane Rita from Texas.

 Prior to WABC-TV, Pegues was a reporter for WBAL-TV in Baltimore, Maryland, where he earned Emmy Award nominations.
 At WSVN-TV, the Fox affiliate in Miami, Florida, he worked as an evening anchor.
 At the time, it was the top-rated evening newscast in that market.
 In 2004, Pegues covered both the Democratic National Convention and the Republican National Convention.

 On Tuesday, February 13, 2024 Pegues was laid off from CBS News after layoffs were announced by Paramount Global.

 Early life

 Born in 1970 in Washington D.C., Pegues spent part of his childhood in Westport, Connecticut.

 Personal life

 Pegues, who is divorced, currently resides in Washington, D.C.
-He is a graduate of Miami University in Oxford, Ohio, where he was an all-state track star and an all-conference football player.
+He is a graduate of Boston University in Boston, Massachusetts.
 He was a starting wide receiver, and earlier in his career, a back-up to Canadian Football League legend Milt Stegall.
 He was crowned Homecoming King in his senior year of high school.

 Pegues lives with spasmodic dysphonia, a neurological condition that causes his voice to sound strained.